 Casa Rio Sombrero is custom-finished with fine hardwoods, an open floor plan and a beautiful thatched roof.
 Upstairs the house has two bedrooms containing king-sized, netted beds.
-Downstairs, there is a central, open kitchen designed for (email hidden).
+Downstairs, there is a central, open kitchen designed for gathering at the bar.
 It is also equipped with modern appliances.
 There is a comfortable dining area and an artfully designed bathroom, detached from the main structure for privacy.
 The bathroom area includes a covered dipping pool - a refreshing escape from the midday sun.

 Surf lessons, board rentals, and yoga deck.

 Monika will be your onsite hostess.
 She can help you with anything you need during our stay.